hossein1376/web-socket-message-broker/README.md

 ## Sender

-The `sender` module generates random messages between 50 bytes and 8 kilo-bytes, and send them to `receiver`'s HTTP endpoint.
+The `sender` module generates random messages between 50 bytes and 8 kilobytes, and send them to `receiver`'s HTTP endpoint.
 There is a tiny sleep delay to control the program to ~10k messages per seconds.
 It can be tweaked for higher or lower counts.